-The Ontario Ministry of Natural Resources & Forestry (MNRF) and Ontario's Conservation Authorities have agreed to a change in the terminology for flood messages and related weather conditions to ensure consistency with the more familiar wording used by weather agencies such as Environment Canada and the Weather Network.
+The Ontario Ministry of Natural Resources & Forestry (MNRF) and Ontario's Conservation Authorities use the following terminology when issuing flood messaging.
+This provides consistency across the province and incorporates the familiar wording used by weather agencies such as Environment Canada and the Weather Network.

 At any time of the year, when there is flooding, the North Bay-Mattawa Conservation Authority can issue three levels of messages: